SteveDeJongh/LS_170/review.md

 The three-way handshake process looks like:
 1) Sender sends a SYN message
-2) receiver receives SYN segment, responds with SYN ACK segement
+2) receiver receives SYN segment, responds with SYN ACK segment
-3) sender receives SYN ACK segement, responds with ACK segement.
-Once ACK segment is sent, sender can immediaitely begin sending application data.
+3) sender receives SYN ACK segment, responds with ACK segment.
+Once ACK segment is sent, sender can immediately begin sending application data.
-Receiver receives ACK segement and connection is now established.
+Receiver receives ACK segment and connection is now established.

 -Have a broad understanding of flow control and congestion avoidance